shabanaasif-cwit/Personal-Task-Manager/README.md

-//## How to Run the Project Locally
+//How to Run the Project Locally

 To run this project on your computer, first clone the repository from GitHub and move into the project folder.